bvibber/ogv.js/readme.md

 ## Difficulties

-*Streaming input*
+*Threading*

+Currently the video and audio codecs run on the UI thread, which can make the UI jumpy and the audio crackly.

+WebWorkers will be used to background the decoder as a subprocess, sending video frames and audio data back to the parent web page for output.
+This should be supported by all target and test browsers.

+It may not be possible to split up the codec work over multiple workers, but this will at least get us off the UI thread and make the page more responsive during playback.

+*Streaming*

+There is currently a bug that causes playback to halt early or not start sometimes.
+Just keep reloading for now to work around.

-In IE 10, the (MS-prefixed) Stream/StreamReader interface is used to read data progressively into ArrayBuffer objects.
+In IE 10, the (MS-prefixed) Stream/StreamReader interface is used to read data on demand into ArrayBuffer objects.

-In Firefox, the 'moz-chunked-array' responseType on XHR is used similarly.
+In Firefox, the 'moz-chunked-array' responseType on XHR is used to stream data, however there is no flow control so the file will buffer into memory as fast as possible, then drain over time.

 Currently in Safari and Chrome, streaming is done by using a 'binary string' read.
-This may buffer up to twice the size of the original file in addition to the codec's buffer, but seems to be the only way in WebKit to do reads during download currently.
+This has no flow control so will buffer into memory as fast as possible.
+This will buffer up to twice the size of the total file in memory for the entire lifetime of the player, which is wasteful but there doesn't seem to be a way around it without dividing up into subrange requests.

-Note that the C heap has been locked to 128M to ensure there's room for files to buffer fully.

 *Seeking*